quicwg/multipath/draft-ietf-quic-multipath.md

 3 PTO after the PATH_ABANDON frame has been received.
 This avoids generating spurious stateless packets, as discussed in
-{{spurious-stateless-reset}}, and helps to acknowledge any potentially reordered, outstanding packets from the peer (see Section {abandoned-ack}).
+{{spurious-stateless-reset}}, and helps to acknowledge any potentially reordered, outstanding packets from the peer (see Section {ack-after-abandon}).

 It is also possible that an endpoint will receive a PATH_ABANDON frame before receiving or sending any traffic on a path.
 For example, if the client